lukegriffith/hashi-vault-oidc-jwt-provider/README.md

 The setup allows you to:
 1. Configure HashiCorp Vault as an OIDC provider.
 2. Define roles in Vault to issue JWTs with specific claims.
-3. Add a custom audience claim (`custom_aud`) for token validation.
-4. Bind an identity/entity to a `userpass` user and create an entity alias.
 5. Assign the necessary policy to allow access to the OIDC token endpoint and attach it to the entity.
 6. Validate the issued tokens using a Python script (`validate.py`) that:
    - Fetches Vault’s JWKS for public key verification.